gaithom/my-vue-template/README.md

 # 🌍 Vue  Template (Starter Kit)

-A modern, scalable Vue 3 + Vite + Tailwind CSS starter template built for travel websites, booking systems, blogs, and interactive platforms.
+A modern, scalable Vue 3 + Vite + Tailwind CSS starter template built for websites, booking systems, blogs, and interactive platforms.

 This project is structured like a real production application to help you build fast, clean, and reusable Vue projects.